petrus-v/oca-custom/CONTRIBUTE.md

 - Some dependencies to be able to build some python packages: `libpq-dev`, `build-essential`, TODO

-Prepare a python virtual environment and install the required dependencies:
+Prepare a python virtual environment with the correct python version (which uv will download for you if necessary) and install the required dependencies:

 ```bash
 uv sync